silnrsi/pysilfont/docs/scripts.md

 #### psfversion
 Usage: **`psfversion`**

 This displays version info for pysilfont and many of its dependencies.
-It is inteneded for troubleshooting purposes - eg send the output in if reporting a problem - and includes which version of Python is being used and where the code is being executed from.
+It is intended for troubleshooting purposes - eg send the output in if reporting a problem - and includes which version of Python is being used and where the code is being executed from.

 ---
 #### psfwoffit